ibm-messaging/mq-mqi-nodejs/README.md

 ### MacOS
 The MQ client package for MacOS can be found at
 [this site](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/mqdev/mactoolkit).
-Download a suitable version and unpack it in a local directory.
-The environment variable `DYLD_LIBRARY_PATH` then needs to be set to the lib64 directory within that tree before running the program.
+Download a suitable version and install it in a local directory.
+The package is signed, and is not a simple tar/zip format.
+The environment variable `DYLD_LIBRARY_PATH` then should be set to the lib64 directory within that tree before running the program.

 For example